trallard/cfep/cfep-26.md

 conda-forge is a NumFOCUS (Austin, TX based non-profit 501(c)(3)) fiscally sponsored project, as such, the conda-forge project has to align with accounting and legal regulations for US-based non-profits.
 Under these considerations, non-profit donations are classified into two categories:

-**unrestricted funds** which may be used for any legal purpose appropriate to the organization and **restricted funds**, monies set aside for a particular purpose or program (for example, project-specific deliverables, educational programs, etc.).
+- **unrestricted funds** which may be used for any legal purpose appropriate to the organization.
+- **restricted funds**, money set aside for a particular purpose or program (for example, project-specific deliverables, educational programs, etc.).

 Up to now, conda-forge remains a largely volunteer-run project without significant amounts of unrestricted funds (either from individual donations or corporate sponsorships).
 Thus, robust policies for spending these funds have not yet been critical to the project.
-However, as the conda-forge project grows there is also the potential for increased Donations and grants are going directly to the project.
+However, as the conda-forge project grows there is also the potential for increased donations and grants going directly to the project.
 Therefore, it is essential to establish clear, transparent, and fair principles for how unrestricted funds can be used to support the community and its goals.
 Having such principles and processes in place will make it easier to attract and manage